 How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 Diamonds are part of a timeless tradition of love.
-In this day and age, couples are interested in showing love but may want the option to replace or remake old ring.
-The following article explains how to replace diamond from ring.
-This is one of many ways one can upcycle or re-purpose jewelry like rings, or earrings, that are family heirlooms.
+In this day and age, couples are interested in showing love but may want the option to replace or remake old rings.
+The following article explains how to replace diamonds in the rings.
+This is one of many ways one can upcycle or re-purpose jewelry like rings, or diamond earrings, that are family heirlooms.

 Key Takeaways